0x4248/find/README.md

 ```

 ## 📝 License
-This project is licensed under the GPL-3 license.
+This project is licensed under the GNU General Public License v3.0 licence.
 See the [LICENCE](LICENCE) file for more info.